Sharks partner with Love Bites

 Love Bites has no ongoing Government funding and relies on community partnerships and as a result of the Sharks Have Heart support, numerous Shire High Schools will continue to have access to the program.

-Sharks Have Heart General Manager George Nour was proud of the new association with SSFS and with Love Bites and in helping to make a positive contribution in the community.
+Sharks Have Heart General Manager George Nour was proud of the new association with The Family Co and with Love Bites and in helping to make a positive contribution in the community.

 “We are thrilled to be able to support Sutherland Shire Family Services continue to offer this valuable program to local schools” Nour said “It also gives as us an opportunity to further engage with our community by delivering positive messages on values that matter.”

-In explaining Love Bites in simple terms, SSFS CEO Di Manns added;
+In explaining Love Bites in simple terms, The Family Co CEO Di Manns added;

 “Love Bites works to deconstruct the myths that exist in the local community about domestic violence and sexual assault.
 The program was refreshed in line with community expectations in 2017, and the new program provides important messaging and education that is essential to helping young people grow and have respectful relationships,” she said.

 Also announced at the event was the inaugural Love Bites Creative Arts Excellence Award, where participating schools can submit reflective creative works from either the Love Bites workshops or other classes throughout the year.